xpdable/cnjoke_bridge/README.md

   c) ❌Linux ARM64 Docker Runner in Kind

-Not feasible as a Kind Cluster is considered as part of IaC deliveable.
+Not feasible as a Kind Cluster is considered as part of IaC deliverable.
 ```bash
   - macos
   |- Podman